The optimality of word lengths. Theoretical foundations and an empirical study: Discussion

 All languages in the sample show some significant degree of optimization in written form, independently of the units chosen to measure the latter.
-In particular, the only language where the test of $\Psi$ does not yield significance at a 99\% confidence level is Chinese as measured in strokes in PUD.
-Notice that strokes are not immediate constituents of Chinese words and thus are not the most natural way of measuring word length in Chinese \parencite{Liu2017a}.
-Concerning oral form (duration), the only exception is Panjabi, for which we could not find a significantly small correlation.
-Thus, its $\Psi$ score is not significantly large despite being greater than 0.
-This seems likely to be related with its severe under-sampling issue, as it sample contains only 98 tokens.
+The test of $\Psi$ yields significance at the 99\% confidence level for all the languages in PUD.
+Concerning oral form (duration), the only exception is Panjabi in the CV collection, for which we could not find a significantly small correlation.
+Thus its $\Psi$ score is not significantly large despite being greater than 0.
+This is likely related to severe under-sampling, as this particular sample contains only 98 tokens.
 Indeed, the only languages which are significant at the 95\% (rather than 99\%) confidence level are Abkhazian, Dhivehi, and Vietnamese, all having very small samples compared to the other languages of the CV collection.
-Thus, we conclude that optimization is a universal principle, that manifests exceptionlessly in our ensemble of languages when a large enough sample of a language is available.
+Therefore, we conclude that optimization is a universal principle, that manifests in our ensemble of languages when a large enough sample of a given language is available.

-\subsection{Question 4.
+\subsection{Question 3.
 What is the degree of optimization of languages?}

 It has been argued that language production is not optimal but ``good enough'' \parencite{Goldberg2022a}.
-A necessary condition for the frequency-length association to be ``good enough'' is that the degree of optimality is statistically significant, which is the case (\autoref{fig:corr_significance} (c,d)).
+A necessary condition for the frequency-length association to be ``good enough'' is that the degree of optimality is statistically significant, which is the case \parencite[Figure \figcorrsignificance~(c, d)]{Petrini2022b}.
 A further step is quantifying how ``good'' the mapping is, an issue addressed by inspecting the absolute value of $\Psi$ in a scale from 0 to $100\%$ as its values are significantly large.